ninoaddict/Tucil1_13522068/README.md

 - Sequence – a series of tokens (two or more) that need to be matched.
 - Buffer – the maximum number of tokens that can be arranged sequentially.

-This program aims to solve breach protocol game using brute force algorithm that involves trying all possible buffer combination until the optimal one is found.
+This program aims to solve breach protocol game using brute force algorithm that involves attempting all possible buffer combinations until the optimal one is found.
-This program will output the arrangement of tokens, the largest possible reward points, and the coordinates of tokens to achieve the maximum points.
+The output of this program included the arrangement of tokens, the maximum achievable reward points, and the coordinates of tokens required to achieve the highest score.
-The user can also view the runtime and download the results.
+Additionaly, users can view the runtime and download the results.

 <h2 id="table-of-contents">🔍 Table of Contents</h2>
 - <a href="#description">Description</a><br/>